“Women, particularly during the menopause transition,

 • Famciclovir (fam-sah-EE-kluh-veer)

 These medicines shorten the length and severity of the illness.
-They work best when you take them as soon as possible after the rash appears.
+They work best when you take them as soon as the rash appears.
 If you think you have shingles, contact your doctor as soon as possible to talk about treatment”.8

 Shingrix Vaccine